 Seeing this in theaters, I remember being scared out of my mind by the charging wildebeests.
 I was also confused: Mufasa was their king, why wasn’t his presence stopping them?
 (I had no concept of how a stampede mentality works, once a herd that big gets going, nothing can stop them.)
 Still, as I watched through my fingers, I was cheering when Mufasa managed to save Simba and (after several mishaps) safely deposit him on the side of the cliff.
 For a few perilous moments, Mufasa disappeared, having been dragged back down by the wildebeests, but Simba’s father is a powerful lion and with a mighty jump he begins dragging himself up to the nearby ledge (where Scar has been patiently waiting).
 Simba, believing the danger is over, begins to climb up another way and doesn’t see most of what happens next.

-Mufasa is barely holding on; injured as he is, he can’t pull himself all the way up without Scar’s help.
-Naturally, he frantically calls for Scar to help him.
+Mufasa is barely holding on; he can’t pull himself all the way up without Scar’s help.
+Naturally, he calls for Scar to help him.
 And then…the moment I lost my innocence arrives: Scar slams his claws down into Mufasa’s paws, pulls him close and whispers “Long live the King…” The look of horror right before Scar throws Mufasa to his death stayed with me for a very long time, as did Simba’s scream of terror at seeing his father falling to his death.

 And the music for this moment is just haunting too; that “oooooOOOOOO” in the chorus just reinforces what a tragic moment this is.

 Of course I was in denial about Mufasa being dead, but the mournful music combined with the visual evidence…it practically destroyed me.
 And poor Simba, his world as he knows it is gone forever; his dad is gone, he has no idea what he’s going to do.
 And then it gets worse…Scar appears out of nowhere and plays his last card: guilt.